 It sounds simple, but it takes a little time to set your notifications up correctly so that you get notified when something is truly important, but can use Do Not Disturb mode for everything else.

 In both Android and iOS, you can set individual preferred contacts, and then set your phone to notify you only when those people are contacting you.

-Likewise, you can set app-specific notifications, so that you always get notified from Gmail, for example, but never from Facebook.
+Likewise, you can set app-specific notifications, so that you always get notified from Outlook, for example, but never from Facebook.